 No specific antidote is known.

-Supportive measures and symptomatic treatment should be given for complications such as hypotension, hypertension, convulsions, gastrointestinal disorders and respiratory or cardiovascular depression.
+Supportive measures and symptomatic treatment should be given for complications such as hypotension, hypertension, convulsions, respiratory or cardiovascular depression.

 Baclofen depresses monosynaptic and polysynaptic reflex transmission, probably by stimulating the GABAB receptors, this stimulation in turn inhibiting the release of the excitatory amino acids glutamate and aspartate.
 Neuromuscular transmission is unaffected by baclofen.